Rudy Lai

 1 updates

-Hyundai and Kia started applying artificial intelligence to enhance automatic transmission performance, marking early AI adoption in vehicle component optimization.
+Hyundai and Kia started using AI to improve the performance of automatic transmissions, marking their initial AI adoption in vehicle tech.